 By far my favorite app for post-processing is VSCO Cam.
 I’ve downloaded a couple of filter packs so have different options for editing.
 The app is very easy to use and the tones in the filters match my taste very well.

-Snapseed is also a must-have for making small corrections – especially the Selective tool which is great for making selective adjustments to your photos.
+The Snapseed app is also a must-have for making small corrections – especially the Selective tool which is great for making selective adjustments to your photos.
 For perspective correction I sometimes use SKRWT.

 Do you use any iPhone photography accessories?

-The only accessory I possess is a tripod.
+The only accessory I possess is an iPhone tripod.
 I use it occasionally when shooting in low light conditions and at night.

 It’s also useful for keeping the camera steady while shooting with the Average Camera Pro app.